- North America

 Biggest lesson you’ve learned so far being in this business?

 I really think our biggest lesson is to learn to slow down.
 I slowly learned over time to not push through the process, I need to try and really enjoy it.
 Working in nature is such an incredible experience and being able to say my ride to work, is beautiful is amazing.

 What is the profitability like for the Tree House vs. your other accommodations?

 I’d like to build some more tree houses in the future.
 The corporation side is growing so we are trying to target the corporations and people who are wanting more tree houses.

 What is the biggest challenge operating the glamping?
 How did/do you solve this problem?

 The weather is a big challenge when working in this type of industry.
 One year we had one of the coldest month in the history of the area and it was very difficult to keep the water from freezing.
-Inn order to fix that issue, we installed gas heaters.
-In addition, we had some issues keeping the tree houses warm due to the fact that you are thirty feet off the ground.
-So we are always trying to keep the place from freezing during the cold winter months.
+To fix that issue, we installed gas heaters.
+In addition, we had some issues keeping the tree houses warm since you are thirty feet off the ground.
+So, we are always trying to keep the place from freezing during the cold winter months.

 What kind of demographic do you see at your Glamping Site?

 We get a lot of people form Cleveland and Columbus because we are in the middle of the two cities.
 However, recently we have been getting a lot of out of town brides.
 We even get a lot of people over the age of seventy, which is something we never expected to see.